Praxis

 from forecast_plot import create_plot

-1 Introduction: Distribution of LLM Predictions
+1 Introduction: The Mathematics of LLM Predictions

 Large language models like ChatGPT do something that seems very simple: Next word prediction.

 What does that mean?
 It means that given a sequence of words, the model predicts the next word in the sequence.
-For example, if the input is “The cat sat on the”, the model might predict “mat” as the next word.
+For example, if the input is “The cat sat on the…”, the model might predict “mat” as the next word.

-Here, let’s say we will output a total of \(T\) words to form a sentence, \(w_1, w_2, \ldots, w_{t-1}, w_t\) are the words in the sentence and the subscript \(t\) means the word is at the position \(t\).
+Suppose we want to output a total of \(T\) words to form a sentence.
+We can represent the words (\(w\)) in the sentence as \(w_1, w_2, \ldots, w_t, \ldots, w_{T-1}, w_T\) where subscript \(t\) means the word (\(w_t\)) is at the position \(t\).

 \[ P(w_t \mid w_1, w_2, \ldots, w_{t-1}) = \frac{P(w_1, w_2, \ldots, w_{t-1}, w_t)}{P(w_1, w_2, \ldots, w_{t-1})} \]